-Arrive On Time to Meetings
+4. Arrive on Time to Meetings

 When you go to meetings, make an effort to arrive by the scheduled start time.
-This is to show respect to people you’re meeting with, and not to waste time.
-Take into account any travel time you need, and any time you need to set up in the meeting such as with phone conferences.
+This is to show respect to people you’re meeting with and not to waste time.
+Take into account any travel time you need, and any time you need to set up in the meeting, such as with phone conferences.

-Separate Personal Time and Work Time
+5. Separate Personal Time and Work Time

-Whether this is organising an event, speaking to friends, or dealing with problems, it’s good to try and keep it separate from your work.
+Whether this is organizing an event, speaking to friends, or dealing with problems, it’s good to try and keep it separate from your work.
 It’s not something that other people need to see or hear you doing.

-Consider Your Personal Grooming
+6. Consider Your Personal Grooming

 Men should aim to be clean shaven or have a maintained beard.
 Messy stubble or an untrimmed beard can look unprofessional and lazy.
-Keeping short hair is a good suggestion as long hair can also look lazy to other people.
-For women, some basic make-up and neat hair is usually OK.
+Keeping short hair is a good suggestion, as long hair can also look lazy to other people.
+For women, some basic make-up and neat hair is usually ok.

-Have A Professional Phone Greeting
+7. Have a Professional Phone Greeting

 How you answer your phone says a lot about your attitude to work.
-Your greeting is the first thing that people hear when they call you, and you want to send a good impression to them.
+Your greeting is the first thing that people hear when they call you, and you want to make a good impression on them.
 There are better ways to answer your phone than “Yeah?” or “Hello.”

-Use An Appropriate Email Signature
+8. Use an Appropriate Email Signature

 We all use email as part of our jobs.
 It’s an effective form of communication if used correctly.
 At the bottom of any email you send is your email signature.
 Setting one up that is effective and professional is a good suggestion.

 There are other things you might see on signatures that don’t really belong there, and you shouldn’t use them either.
-Memorable or funny quotes, images, links to other sites or advice aren’t really necessary, and you don’t need to put anything like that on your signature.
+Memorable or funny quotes, images, links to other sites, or advice aren’t necessary, and you don’t need to put anything like that on your signature.

-Put Your Mobile Phone On Silent
+9. Put Your Mobile Phone on Silent

 You might have what you think is the greatest ringtone in the world, but others may disagree.
 Ringtones, especially loud ones, can be distracting and even annoying to others.
 Keeping it on silent or vibrate can make you look more considerate and professional at the office.

-If the phone is next to you, or in your pocket, turning off the ringtone will still mean you know when the phone is ringing.
-You can see the screen light up, or hear the vibration on the desk.
+If the phone is next to you or in your pocket, turning off the ringtone will still mean you know when the phone is ringing.
+You can see the screen light up or hear the vibration on the desk.
 Having a ringtone go off in the office is just another distraction people don’t really need.